jalcock-training/azure-hybrid-landing-zone/docs/architecture/automation-and-ci-cd.md

 Terraform is used to define and manage all infrastructure components, including:

-- Management groups and policy assignments
+- Subscription‑level governance (Azure Policy, RBAC, naming/tagging)
 - Hub and spoke networks
 - Shared services such as Log Analytics and Key Vault
 - Application workloads